Methods of Data Analysis I

 - Why is there so much assessment?
 The only way to learn this stuff is to actually do the work, and students only do the work when they are assessed.
 It is unfortunate, but there is no way around it.

 - How difficult is the course?
 Of students that enrol, the median student drops the course.
 But the mode overall grade at the end of the course is an A+.
-The course is not difficult, but the hands-on-projects mean it is a lot of work.
+The course is not difficult, but the hands-on-projects mean it is a great opportunity for you to do a lot of work.
+Past students have said that it set them up for success in grad school applications and job interviews.

 - What is the format of the class?
 There are rarely lectures because those are not effective.
 You should read the relevant chapter and attempt the quiz before class.
 During class we will focus on examples, activities and discussion.
 We will also have industry guests discuss their experience.

-- You are asking about X, but you didn’t teach that—what’s up with that?
+- You are asking about X, but you didn’t explicitly teach that.
+In fact you’re not teaching anything.
+We’re just doing activities in class?
 A key skill is being able to teach yourself what you need.
-In general, I will probably have directed you to the materials that you should go over, but you’re welcome to ask for more pointers if I’ve not been clear enough.
+In general, I will probably have directed you to the materials that you should go over before class and then during class we will do activities that highlight aspects that are easy to over look, but you’re welcome to ask for more pointers if I’ve not been clear enough.

 Learning objectives

-The purpose of the course is to develop the core skills of data science that are applicable across academia and industry.
+The purpose of the course is to develop the core skills to do with methods of data analysis that are applicable across academia and industry.
 By the end of the course, you should be able to:

-- Engage critically with ideas and readings in data science (demonstrated in all papers but also tutorials and quizzes).
+- Engage critically with ideas and readings in data analysis (demonstrated in all papers but also mini-essays and quizzes).

-- Conduct research in data science in a reproducible and ethical way (demonstrated in all papers).
+- Conduct data analysis research in a reproducible and ethical way (demonstrated in all papers).

 - Clearly communicate what was done, what was found, and why in writing (demonstrated in all papers).

-- Understand what constitutes ethical high-quality data science practice, especially reproducibility and respect for those that underpin our data (demonstrated in all papers and selected quizzes).
+- Understand what constitutes ethical high-quality data analysis practice, especially reproducibility and respect for those that underpin our data (demonstrated in all papers and selected quizzes).

-- Respectfully identify strengths and weaknesses in the data science research conducted by others (demonstrated in quizzes, and the peer review).
+- Respectfully identify strengths and weaknesses in the data analysis research conducted by others (demonstrated in quizzes, and the peer review).

 - Develop the ability to appropriately choose and apply statistical models to real-world situations (demonstrated in the final paper)

-- Conduct all aspects of the typical data science workflow (demonstrated in all papers).
+- Conduct all aspects of the typical data analysis workflow (demonstrated in all papers).

-- Reflect effectively on your own learning and professional development (demonstrated in some tutorials and quizzes).
+- Reflect effectively on your own learning and professional development (demonstrated in some mini-essays and quizzes).

 Textbook